-Late arriving players may play in the game and they should report to the AR, or fourth official, with their player pass for inspection.
+Late arriving players may play in the game and they should report to the AR with their player pass for inspection.

 Once the player's equipment is inspected and deemed safe for play, they may enter the field during play, but only if they have been received permission from the referee.